desiflex/IPTV-Channels/README.md

 # IPTV-Channels

-Our collection of public IPTV Channels that can be accessed from across the world
+Our collection of public IPTV Channels that can be accessed from across the world!

 IPTV also known as Internet Protocol Television.
 IPTV sends shows and movies through your internet connection.
 The minimum speed required for IPTV is 10Mbps and 2Mbps for uploading.
 But, if you don't want lag while watching IPTV, you must have an internet connection that can offer over 10Mpbs speeds.

 These IPTV channels come from Roku, Stirr and many other websites.

+## Use

+To watch IPTV using our list, you just need to paste this link. `https://bit.ly/tkcsiptv` This link only works in media players like VLC, Kodi or any other player that supports m3u playlists.